AmeerGaafar/linphone-iphone/README.md

 ### TODO
 - Have the dialer picture changed to a cam-shot upon clicking the button (done)
 - Fix the doorbell button debounce issue (done)
+- Smart snapshot feature (done)
-- Indicate that call has been answered - Gate has been open - Call in progress
+- Indicate that call has been answered - Gate has been open - Call in progress (done)
-- Allow opening the door from dialer screen without establishing a call
+- Allow opening the door from dialer screen without establishing a call (done)
-- Parametrize gate open url with an optional message (please push the gate)?
+- Parametrize gate open url with an optional message "please push the gate"(done)
+- New Logo
 - Ajust volume
+- switch playsound to use pa instead of alsa
 - record please push the door
 - coat
 - assemble
 =======